- If OneDrive is missing from File Explorer, make sure you have the latest updates installed.

 3. Switch to a Local Account

 - Press Windows + I to open the Settings app, and navigate to the Accounts section.

 - If you’re already logged in with your Microsoft Account (and you probably are), click on Sign in with a local account instead.

-- Enter your Microsoft account credentials to confirm that you’re authorized to make the change, and then click Next.
+- Enter your Microsoft account credentials to confirm that you’re authorized to make the change, and then click OK.

-- On the Switch To A Local Account page, enter your new local user name and password, you can also add a password.
+- Enter your new local user name and password, you can also add a password.
+Click Next.

 - Go to Sign in with a Microsoft account instead